jackyzha0/jackyzha0.github.io/content/thoughts/calculus.md

 If $A$ is symmetric, $\nabla f(x) = Ax+b$.
 In the non-symmetric case, $\nabla f(x) = \frac 1 2 (A + A^T)x + b$

-Generalizations of gradients for $d$ dimensions given:
+Generalizations of gradients for $d$ dimensions given (expressed as matrices and vectors):
 1. $A = X^TX$
 2. $b$ = $X^Ty$
 3. $c = \frac 1 2 y^Ty$